cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

       It triggers the `windows-build-nodes` Pipeline from the `team-c-ha` controller.

       Note that the first build for a new Windows image container can take up to 10 minutes to run; subsequent builds should take seconds to run.
-This behavior can be improved as explained in the section [Architecture](#architecture).
+This behavior can be improved, as explained in the section [Architecture](#architecture).

 3. Right after triggering the builds, issue the following to validate pod agent provisioning to build the pipeline code: